wp-plugins/electric-studio-download-counter/readme.txt

 Features include:
 * Allows you to specify which file types to track.
-* View top ten downloads
+* View top ten downloads.
-* View this month's downloads
+* View this month's downloads.
-* View this week's downloads
+* View this week's downloads.
+* Use shortcode or a php function to display amount of times downloaded in the frontend of your site.

 == Installation ==